Maikuolan/Common/_docs/YAML.md

 $Reconstructed = $Object->reconstruct($Object->Data);

-echo 'Is the reconstructed YAML data, and the original YAML data, the same? ';
+echo 'Is the reconstructed YAML data and the original YAML data the same? ';

 echo $YAML === $Reconstructed ?
 'Yes.' : 'No.';
 ```

 The expected output:

 ```
 The YAML data, processed into an array: array(13) {